 One of the most crucial things for your website is to choose the correct domain name.
 Your domain name will communicate critical data to both users and search engine bots and define your site.

 Let’s learn some of the best ways to choose the right domain name for your business site.

 1. Choice Of Keywords

 Furthermore, keywords might assist potential users in better understanding the emphasis and niche of your website.
-Your domain name should contain keywords that are relevant to your website and focused to your target audience.
+Your domain should contain keywords that are relevant to your website and focused on your target audience.